IdreesInc/Minecraft-Font/README.md

 ## About this font

-This is a TrueType font containing 195 glyphs carefully designed to look exactly like the characters in Minecraft.
+This is an OpenType font containing 195 glyphs carefully designed to look exactly like the characters in Minecraft.
 The font contains all the visible UTF-8 characters between U+0000 to U+00FF, which includes most Latin glyphs you'd use on a daily basis.
 I've also added a few extra glyphs like `☺` which are commonly used in the game.

-What makes this different from other attempts at emulating the Minecraft bitmap font is that it takes into careful consideration how converting from a bitmap font to a TrueType font can affect metrics such as kerning, intended weight, and line height.
+What makes this different from other attempts at emulating the Minecraft bitmap font is that it takes into careful consideration how converting from a bitmap font to an OpenType font can affect metrics such as kerning, intended weight, and line height.
 Through a lot of experimenting, I've selected bounding metrics that best match the original look when rendered as a modern font.

 Regular Weight             |  **Bold Weight** :-------------------------:|:-------------------------: